Turbo Tools V4 - Turbo Render, Temporal Stabilizer, & Turbo Comp

 Publish

-Publishing generate a new animation from your most recently rendered frames that have an active render layer node present in the compositor , and save the frame or animation with the location and format specified in Blender's output settings.
+Publishing generates a new animation from your most recently rendered frames that have an active render layer node present in the compositor , and save the frame or animation with the location and format specified in Blender's output settings.
 Audio will also be included in any movie formats if you have audio in the VSE (ensure no video is present in the VSE otherwise it will take precedence over the compositor).
 Animation flicker will also be removed during publishing if you enable the 'remove temporal flicker' option.

 Publish Current Frame